-This procedure details the steps involved in attaching a Cinder volume to an existing compute instance using the cinder and nova command line interfaces.
+This procedure details the steps involved in attaching a Cinder volume to an existing to compute instance using the cinder and nova command-line interfaces.

 Now that we have a usable volume, we can attach this to any instance.
 We do this by using the nova volume-attach command in Nova Client.

 If you would like to become an OpenStack Certified professional, then visit Mindmajix - A Global online training platform:" OpenStack Certification Training Course ".
 This course will help you to achieve excellence in this domain.

 To begin with, assure that you are logged into the Ubuntu client that has access to the Nova Client tools.
 These packages can be installed using the following command:

 Steps to Attach Volumes to an Instance using Nova Client

 Carry out the following steps to attach a volume to an instance using Nova Client:

 - If you have no instance running, spin one up.
 Once running, run the nova list command and note the instance ID.

 Subscribe to our youtube channel to get new updates..!

 The following output is generated: